Wash sesame seeds, drain in colander.

 Transfer to a wide bowl, add garlic, squeeze lime juice and toss apple pieces.
 Lime is used to avoid discoloration of apples and also to give some sour taste to the pickle.
 If apple is very tart, use less lime juice or skip all together.
 You can always add more lime juice if needed, after tasting the pickle.

 In a separate bowl take roasted sesame seeds powder, chili powder, salt, fenugreek powder, mustard powder and mix together to combine.
-Prepare this spice mix is ahead and use it when ready to prepare the pickle.
+This is a make ahead spice mix.

 Add the spice mix to apple pieces and mix well.